VonHeikemen/lsp-zero.nvim/advance-usage.md

 ### The current api is not enough?

 Welp, that's interesting.
 Maybe this is a good time to setup `nvim-cmp` yourself.
-Don't worry I won't leave you alone on this.
-If you are using the `recommended` preset, change it to `lsp-compe` and then use the function `lsp.defaults.cmp_config()` to get the default configuration table.
+If you are using the `recommended` preset, change it to `lsp-compe` and then use the function `lsp.defaults.cmp_config()` to extend or change the default configuration table.

 ```lua
 local lsp = require('lsp-zero')